[This article was first published on 17th March 2020, but is being updated regularly. Last update: 14th September 2020]

 Sri Lanka: A level exams have been postponed until September.
 State universities reopened for final year medical students on 15th June and for other final year students on 22nd June.
-Schools are gradually reopening in July.
+Schools began to gradually reopen in July.

 Taiwan: The Advanced Subjects Test (AST) (指定科目考試) took place on 3rd-5th July.